ArdenB/TSSRESTREND/NCdemo/README.md

 #### Convert the results back to netcdf and make some maps ####

 [S03_MappingResults.py](./S03_MappingResults.py) Reads the './results/AttributionResults.csv' file, converts it to a netcdf file adding all the appropriate history and meta-data, and then saves it to './results/TSSRattribution_Results.nc'.
 By default this script will make maps of all the change variables and save them in the './results/' folder.
+The output of the script is also shown below.

 ```bash
 python S03_MappingResults.py